-Perhaps it is because a Facebook profile does not look like a resume or perhaps people often don’t say what their job is that mean Facebook is often overlooked.
-However, for me, these are just excuses and the fact that it is not obvious how to source on Facebook is all the more reason that Sourcers should learn the skills and techniques to do so.
+Perhaps it is because a Facebook profile does not look like a resume.
+Or perhaps people often don’t say what their job is.
+This could be why Facebook is often overlooked.
+However, for me, these are just excuses.
+The fact that it is not obvious how to source on Facebook is all the more reason that Sourcers should learn the skills and techniques to do so.

 When sourcing anywhere on the Internet, and particularly on Facebook, I first imagine the person I’m looking for and what it is that may lead me to them.
-Someone may mention a company name in their profile however it is perhaps more likely that their Facebook page will reflect their interaction with the company in lots of different ways.
-They may appear in photos of corporate events, they may have friends in the company, they may like the company Facebook page or they may be members of Facebook groups related to their job.
+Someone may mention a company name in their profile.
+It is, however, perhaps more likely that their Facebook page will reflect their interaction with that company in lots of different ways.
+They may appear in photos of corporate events.
+Maybe they have friends in the company.
+They may like the company Facebook page.
+Or they may be members of Facebook groups related to their job.

 Facebook users who have their Language setting set to English(US) have access to Facebook Graph Search.
 This is a massively powerful search engine of all the data within Facebook.
-People, companies, groups and even concepts are represented on Facebook by different types of Pages.
-Every time a user does something on Facebook it creates a relationship between that user and the other thing they have liked or friended or interacted with.
+Facebook represents people, companies, groups, and even concepts are represented on Facebook by different types of Pages.
+Every time a user does something on Facebook, it creates a relationship between that user and the other thing they have liked or friended or interacted with.
 All these pages and the relationships between them are searchable and provide a massive freely available resource to recruiters.

 As a demonstration, I’ve recorded a video explaining one technique to map the staff in a particular company.
-Initially I look for the people Facebook knows work there by their employment information but by running further searches for these peoples friends I am able to find many more staff and so build a talent map of the company.
-I use a free Facebook Search tool that is available here.
+Initially, I look for the people Facebook knows work there by their employment information.
+But by running further searches for these people’s friends, I am able to find many more staff and so build a talent map of the company.